-The Student Handbook is intended to serve as a collection of major Law School policies, many of which are specific to the Law School and cannot be found in University publications.
-All Law School students are expected to familiarize themselves with these policies.
+This Handbook is intended to serve as a collection of major Law School policies, many of which are specific to the Law School and cannot be found in University publications.
+All Law School students and members of the University community taking classes at the Law School are expected to familiarize themselves with these policies.

 Please note that the Student Handbook contains an interpretation of faculty-developed academic policies.
 For information regarding the genesis and development of academic policies, please contact the Deputy Dean.
 Questions regarding implementation of academic policies should be directed to the Office of the Dean of Students or the Office of the Registrar.
 For information on non-academic policies contained within the Student Handbook or other questions about the Law School, please contact the Office of the Dean of Students.
 In addition, please note that the Office of Career Services annually produces a Law Student Manual that provides a full description of policies and procedures applicable to students in the job market.